dcdunkan/pmodes/README.md

 > Initially created for and a part of
 > [dcdunkan/grammy_tests](https://github.com/dcdunkan/grammy_tests).

-TypeScript implementation of the TDLib's parse mode parsing and entity matching algorithms.
+A **work-in-progress** TypeScript implementation of the [TDLib](https://github.com/tdlib/td)'s methods related to parse modes and entity matching.

-The work is still in progress: A lot of methods haven't implemented yet and some are only partially implemented.
-And yes, the some of the methods are little buggy as well.
+A lot of methods are left to be implemented.
+I'll list what have been ported when I'm done.
+I cannot assure you the quality of the implementation, as I'm not good at C++ (tdlib/td is written in C++).
+The tests are direclty ported from TDLib source without a change.
+And they seem to be passing.
+So, I'll take that as a "it works".

 But anyway.